Skip to content

 What amblyopia is, briefly

-Amblyopia — "lazy eye" — is a developmental condition affecting roughly 2 to 3 percent of children, in which one eye does not develop normal vision despite no detectable structural problem.
+Amblyopia — "lazy eye" — is a developmental condition affecting roughly 2 to 3 percent of children1, in which one eye does not develop normal vision despite no detectable structural problem.
 The eye is healthy; the retina images correctly; the optic nerve is intact.
 But the visual cortex has under-developed connections to that eye.

 This happens because early in life the visual system learns how to combine input from the two eyes.
 If one eye sees a blurred or misaligned image during that learning period — because of unequal refractive error (anisometropic amblyopia), eye misalignment (strabismic amblyopia), or an obstruction like a congenital cataract (deprivation amblyopia) — the brain learns to rely on the clearer eye and suppress the other.
 The amblyopic eye ends up with reduced acuity, reduced contrast sensitivity, and reduced binocular function such as depth perception.